peterlaursen/abf/products/README.txt

 What's new in next version?
 ===
+* The player now also builds on Linux.
+* Added GPIO support for the ARM version.
+This is not built by default.
+To enable it, define GPIO while building the source.
+This has only been tested on a Raspberry Pi 2.
+We expect one button on pin 13.
+* Add keys for adjusting the playback gain of the decoder.
+The keys are + and - (minus).
 * Implement an argument globbing routine in the player.
 This means that we now fully support shell globbing in addition to single book arguments.
 * Fix a Daisy book character conversion error that prevented us from converting Danish characters to UTF-8.
 This bug was fixed in Libdaisy20.

 * Implemented a SIGINFO handler.
-We see what file is currently been converted + how many sections are available.
+We output what file is currently being converted + how many sections the file contains.
+This is only available on FreeBSD.
 * Pulseaudio is now supported.
 * Fixed various resource leaks to do with sqlite3 handles.
 Nothing would have gone wrong in ordinary operations, but if a bug should appear, the handles were not freed properly.